Mini Cart 0

 A post shared by Anthony Azekwoh (@anthonyazekwoh)

-Azekwoh’s career path feels emblematic of a new generation of Nigerian artists who are blurring the lines.
+Azekwoh’s career path feels symbolic of a new generation of Nigerian artists who are blurring the lines.
 It’s clear that he’s not limited by any particular medium or method.
 He moves fluidly between disciplines, much like his work moves fluidly between worlds — past and present, real and imagined.
 His art, in all its forms, captures a moment in time while hinting at something much larger: the weight of history, the inevitability of change, and the power of story.

 View this post on Instagram